 Adaptive array antenna is a technique to make adaptive beam forming from a BS/MS to an MS/BS by combining signals of respective antennas.
 The adaptive array antenna uses multiple antennas and combines their signals (1) to adaptively form a beam to desired directions in order to avoid harmful interference from interferers and (2) to send the most suitable radio waves/signals to a specific terminal by using the formed beam.
 In XGP system that employs OFDMA SC-FDMA/TDMA-TDD schemes, this antenna technology is well-suited and can be effectively applied to both transmitter and receiver.
 It has a potential to increase XGP’s spectrum efficiency and to make it possible to cover a wider area with lower cost.

+XGP Global Mode, which refers to TDD part of 3GPP technical specifications, specifies the air interface including the physical layer, MAC, RLC and PDCP layers and RRC layer related specifications.
+Due to the reference of the latest 3GPP release, XGP can now be compatible with 5G, which has been developed by 3GPP.

 The key specifications of the radio interface are shown in Table 3.